 Credit risk arises from deposits with banks and financial institutions, as well as credit exposure to the authority's customers.
 Deposits are only made with banks and financial institutions if they are rated with a minimum score of F1.
-The Treasury Management Strategy sets out the lending limits to any single counter party, these are based on the assessed risks and vary between £2 million and £10 million.
-The strategy for 2016/17 (as amended) was agreed by Council on 21 April 2016 and is available on the Council's website.
+The Treasury Management Strategy sets out the lending limits to any single counter party, these are based on the assessed risks and vary between £1 million and £10 million.
+The strategy for 2017/18 was agreed by Council on 21 February 2017 and is available on the Council's website.